tsoj/jht-chess/README.md

 Installing
 ------------------------------------
 You will need Linux on your machine.
-You have to install "libncurses5-dev".
+You have to install "libncurses5-dev" and "gcc".
 Run the following commands:

 PATH/TO/jht-chess-master/src/$ make